ros2/design/articles/qos_configurability.md

 which are the ones that usually require reconfigurability.

-TBD: The defaults could be different to the ones proposed above.

 ### Reusing profiles

 It isn't currently possible to reuse a group of parameters in a parameter file.